-A test plan which incorporated Intercede MyID in its solution and instructed upon how to perform basic smart card tasks, such as requesting cards, issuing cards, certificate revocation, granting operator rights entitlement.
+A test plan which incorporated Intercede MyID in its solution and instructed upon how to perform basic smart card tasks such as requesting cards, issuing cards, certificate revocation and granting operator rights entitlement.

 Two AD Forests with One Credential

-A report which looked into the options of simplifying the logon experience after two banks were merged.
-The banks had separate Active Directory (AD) forests which couldn't be 'fully joined' as they had different outsourcing partners (IBM and EDS), who couldn't agree to do anything together!
+A report investigating available options for simplifying the logon experience after two banks were merged.
+The banks had separate Active Directory (AD) forests which couldn't be 'fully joined' as they had different outsourcing partners (IBM and EDS) - who couldn't agree to do anything together!